How to run a simulation

 Application: calculate households total taxes from a CSV file

-In this example, we will manage persons and households entities.
-To calculate households’ total_taxes, we include persons’ income_tax.
-So, we need to link the persons list to the households and define their roles.
+This example will manage the persons and households entities.
+To calculate households’ total_taxes, it requires each persons’ income_tax.
+First link the persons list to the households and define their roles.

-Let’s say that our persons and households lists are defined in distinct files:
+Persons and households lists in this example are defined in distinct files:

 • data_persons.csv